Alcaraz, Djokovic win, forge marquee final in Cincy

 Last week in Toronto, Alcaraz needed two tiebreakers to beat Hurkacz after losing the first set.

-Djokovic, 36, is the oldest Cincinnati finalist in the professional era, dating to 1968, surpassing 35-year old Ken Rosewell in 1970.
+Djokovic, 36, is the oldest Cincinnati finalist in the professional era, dating to 1968, surpassing 35-year old Ken Rosewall in 1970.

-Earlier in the week, it was announced that Alcaraz and Djokovic landed in the group stage of the Davis Cup finals next month.
+Earlier in the week, it was announced that Alcaraz and Djokovic will participate in the group stage of the Davis Cup finals next month.

 Alcaraz and Djokovic were included in the teams announced Monday by Spain and Serbia, respectively, for the competition that will be played Sept.
 12-17 in Valencia, Spain.